-In interpersonal relationships, we need a higher standard than the bare minimum we can get away with in a courtroom.
-To build a higher standard, we need a new definition.
+In interpersonal relationships, we need a higher standard than the bare minimum for conduct we can get away with in a courtroom.
+A higher standard needs new definitions.

 Getting consent usually means obtaining a written or verbal contract of agreement.
-Contracts may work for businesses but not for intimate relationships.
+Agreements differ by situation.
+Businesses may need contracts, but do intimate relationships?
 This definition fails to recognize long-time partners who don’t want to get verbal consent but self-report consensual experience.
 Similarly, it fails to exclude circumstances where folk are coerced into giving a yes where they afterwards self-report non-consent.

-Instead, consent can be defined as “an experience of agreement to do the activity while it was happening among the parties as self-reported by the consenting person.”
-This may not work well in business, but offers us a lot of flexibility to do relationship repair and to understand the exploitation of power dynamics.
+Instead, we could think of consent as “an experience of agreement to do the activity while it was happening among the parties as self-reported by the consenting person.”
+This may not work well in business or criminal law, but offers us a lot of flexibility to do relationship repair and to understand the exploitation of power dynamics.